slowernews/wisdom-tldr/README.md

 > *'Judge a man by his questions, not by his answers.'*

-> *'Learn to listen to predict a collapse.'*
+> *'Listen to predict a collapse.'*

-And learn how to talk to people.
+Learn how to talk to people.

 > *'Get better asking questions.
 They are more important than answers.'*